Invariants Related to the Tree Property

-Realizing a type over a set of size $\lambda$ in an ultrapower is equivalent to showing that a certain ``distribution," which assigns to each index finitely many formulas of a type, has a multiplicative refinement.
-This equivalence provides a mechanism for converting the infinitary problem of realizing a type to an infinite family of finite problems concerning the finite partial types over the index models.
-In the setting of the above theorem, however, we are interested in the obstacles that block the realization of a type of size $\lambda^{+}$.
-By the pigeonhole principle, distributions for such types will involve assigning $\lambda^{+}$-many formulas to index models and so the combinatorial problems that arise in this context are inherently infinitary.

-In an exercise, Shelah claims that the hypothesis that $T$ is not simple in the above theorem may be replaced by the condition $\kappa_{\text{inp}}(T) > |I|^{+}$ and asks if $\kappa_{\text{cdt}}(T) > |I|^{+}$ suffices (Question VI.4.20).
-We give a direct construction of a theory $T$ so $\kappa_{\text{inp}}(T) = \lambda^{++}$ yet for any regular ultrafilter $\mathcal{D}$ on $\lambda$ and $\lambda^{++}$-saturated model of $T$, $M^{\lambda}/\mathcal{D}$ is $\lambda^{++}$-saturated.
-This contradicts Shelah's Exercise VI.4.19 and \emph{a fortiori} answers Question VI.4.20 negatively.
+\begin{theorem*} If $\lambda = \lambda^{<\lambda}$ and $\kappa_{\text{sct}}(T) > \lambda^{+}$, $M$ is an $\lambda^{++}$-saturated model of $T$ and $\mathcal{D}$ is a regular ultrafilter over $\lambda$, then $M^{\lambda}/\mathcal{D}$ is not $\lambda^{++}$-compact. \end{theorem*} The first of these results contradicts Shelah's Exercise VI.4.19 and \emph{a fortiori} answers Question VI.4.20 negatively.
 Although $\kappa_{\text{inp}}(T) > |I|^{+}$ and hence $\kappa_{\text{cdt}}(T) > |I|^{+}$ do not suffice to guarantee a loss of saturation in the ultrapower, one can ask if $\kappa_{\text{sct}}(T) > |I|^{+}$ does suffice.
-Shelah's original argument for Theorem \ref{saturation} does not generalize, but fortunately a recent new proof due to Malliaris and Shelah \cite{Malliaris:2012aa} does and we point out how the revised question can be answered by an easy and direct adaptation of their argument.
+Shelah's original argument for Theorem \ref{saturation} does not generalize, but fortunately a recent new proof due to Malliaris and Shelah \cite{Malliaris:2012aa} does and we point out in the second of these two theorems how the revised question can be answered, modulo a mild set-theoretic hypothesis, by an easy and direct adaptation of their argument.
 These results suggest that the rough-scale asymptotic structure revealed by studying the $\lambda^{++}$-compactness of ultrapowers on $\lambda$ is global in nature and differs from the picture suggested by the local case considered by Shelah.